kenlasko/omni/README.md

 ```

 # Omni Backup/Restore
 It is important to backup the Omni etcd database as well as the `omni.asc` key in case of disaster.
-Here is a simple script to back this up.
+Below is a simple script to back this up.
 Requires installation of `etcdctl` client.

 ## Installing etcdctl client on Ubuntu/Raspbian
 ```